Seal-Clubber/Engine/utah/readme.md

 c) LSTM
 d) Transformers

+This examples using Sklearn for the API, pandas for the data structures, and keras for the deep learning algorithm libraries.
 Not open source.
 This is a shared Jupyter notebook that can be downloaded and tested locally on Jupyter, without cost.
 If the concepts are good, we can create our own comparable version from scratch using their approach, not their source code. https://www.kaggle.com/code/amirrezaeian/time-series-data-analysis-using-lstm-tutorial